haunts the south island river pools

 Habitat

-Inhabits technical rivers, willow-lined streams and deep glacial lakes of both islands.
-South Island is global cathedral for brown trout.
-Haunts undercut banks and quiet backwaters of crystal-clear backcountry rivers.
+Inhabits technical rivers willow-lined streams and deep glacial lakes of both islands.
+Haunts undercut banks and quiet backwaters of crystal-clear backcountry rivers in South Island.

 Range

-Found throughout North and South Islands in rivers, streams and lakes.
-Most common in South Island, particularly in Canterbury, Otago and Southland.
-Introduced from Europe, now widespread across country.
+Found throughout North and South Islands in rivers streams and lakes.
+Most common in South Island particularly in Canterbury Otago and Southland.
+Introduced from Europe now widespread.

 Endemism